akovanev/kovanev.github.io/_posts/2020-08-03-How-to-sanitize-sensitive-data.md

 title: How to sanitize sensitive data
 ---

-As soon as it becomes necessary to store/log some user data, there is a need how to extract all sensitive information correctly.
+As soon as it becomes necessary to store/log some user data, there can be a need to extract all *sensitive* information.

-In the example below the card entity is considered to be sanitized.
+In the example below the card request object is considered to be sanitized.
 <pre><code class="language-cs">[Sanitized]
 public class Card
 {